-Of course, RPG veterans knew what to expect, after all, a lot of other titles have tried to sell us that Final Fantasy VII killer moniker before (Shadow Madness anyone?)
+Of course, RPG veterans knew what to expect.
+After all, a lot of other titles have tried to sell us that Final Fantasy VII killer moniker before (Shadow Madness anyone?)

-Whether an RPG enters greatness or not, really depends mainly in three categories; Story, Music, and Artwork.
-Of all of those, story matters the most, after all, what makes FFVI a great game even after 10 years?
-It’s certainly not the graphics anymore; the story however is every bit as good today as it was 10 years ago.
-The technical aspects of the graphics eventually become outdated but the story, artwork and Musical compositions are forever.
+Whether a RPG enters greatness really depends on three categories; Story, music, and artwork.
+Of all of those, story matters the most.
+After all, what makes FFVI a great game even after 10 years?
+Certainly not its graphics.
+However, its storyline is every bit as good today as it was 10 years ago.
+The technical aspects of the graphics eventually become outdated in every game, but the story, artwork ,and musical compositions are forever.

-While games like FFVII are developed with the idea of creating an experience for the player, while playing the Legend of Dragoon I had the feeling that the game instead had been developed with the idea of emulating FFVII’s financial success by presenting a game with a similar look and high production values.
+While games like FFVII are developed with the idea of creating an experience for the player, while playing the Legend of Dragoon I had the feeling that the game had instead been developed with the idea of emulating FFVII’s financial success by presenting a game with a similar look and high production values.

 The Legend of Dragoon Featured High Budget Graphics and FMV

-Graphically, the Legend of Dragoon is as good looking as an RPG can look on the 10 year old PS1.
-It follows the same visual pattern of the PS1 Final Fantasies (the series which the game tries to emulate), the towns and caves are done in pre-rendered backgrounds, while the characters, the monsters, the battle environments and the over world map are in full 3-D graphics.
+Graphically, the Legend of Dragoon is as good looking as a role-playing game can look on the 10 year old PS1.
+The game follows the same visual style of the PS1 Final Fantasies (the series which the game tries to emulate), the towns and caves are portrayed with pre-rendered backgrounds.
+In contrast, the characters, monsters, battle environments and the over-world map are rendered in full 3-D graphics.

-Shana, one of Dart’s love interests, was meant to have a pretty character design, for some reason it is pretty but not likable.
-The villain Lloyd is a carbon copy of Sephiroth’s design complete with silver hair (although his hair is considerably shorter) however, Lloyd while one of the better characters in the game still pales in comparison to FFVII’s legendary foe.
+Shana, one of Dart’s love interests, was meant to have a pretty character design, for some reason it is pretty, but not likable.
+The villain, Lloyd, is a carbon copy of Sephiroth’s design complete with silver hair (although his hair is considerably shorter).
+However Lloyd, while one of the better characters in the game, still pales in comparison to FFVII’s legendary foe.

-As stated before the polygonal characters look all around smoother than those seen in FFVII and FFVIII but because of their corny design, they don’t really look as good or are as likable.
+As stated before, the polygonal characters look all around smoother than those seen in FFVII and FFVIII but because of their corny design, they don’t really look as good, or are as likable.

-The towns are boring and uninspired in their design (with the exception of one or two town at the latter part of the game), in fact the best way to illustrate this is in the puny castles found in the game.
+The towns are boring and uninspired in their design (with the exception of one or two towns in the latter stages of the game).
+In fact, the best way to illustrate this is by looking at the puny castles found in the game.

-Play Final Fantasy IX and witness the majestic magnificent of Alexandria’s Castle, now compared that to the “puny-ness” of Fletz or Serdio’s castle in the Legend of Dragoon and you will see what I am talking about.
-It is almost as if the art crew in charged of the game had no grand visions that they could make a reality within the game.
+Play Final Fantasy IX and witness the majestic magnificence of Alexandria’s Castle.
+Now, compare that castle’s design to the “puny” look of Fletz or Serdio’s castle in The Legend of Dragoon, and you will see what I am talking about.
+It is almost as if the art crew in charge of the game had no grand visions that they could make a reality within the game.

-The Legend of Dragoon’s Soundtrack was Mediocre
+The Legend of Dragoon’s Soundtrack is Mediocre

 The composers (Dennis Martin and Takeo Miratsu) saved their best two tracks for the end, because the song that plays at the ending scenes is good and the song with vocals during the credits is very good.

 Dragoon’s Gameplay Lacked Real Innovation

-Gameplay wise, the legend of Dragoon plays exactly like a PS1 Final Fantasy minus the freedom to explore the over world map.
-You can control characters with both the D-pad and the analog stick.
-The menus are well done, and even though you are limited to only carry 32 items in your party, you will see that the difficulty level of this game is relatively low, so there won’t be much of a need for healing items even in those 20-30 minute long boss battles.
+Gameplay wise, the legend of Dragoon plays exactly like a PS1 Final Fantasy does minus the freedom to explore the over world map.
+You can control characters utilizing both the D-pad and the analog stick.
+The menus are well done, and even though you are limited to only carrying 32 items in your party, you will see that the difficulty level of this game is relatively low, so there won’t be much of a need for healing items even in those 20-30 minute long boss battles.

-The additions are like combos that the characters can perform, provided that you have the timing and reflexes to press the ‘X’ right when the square that appears on the screen turns white.
-Keep in mind that you only have like a split second to hit the button at the right time.
+The additions are combos that the characters can perform, provided that you have the timing and reflexes to press the ‘X’ button right when the square that appears on the screen turns white.
+Keep in mind that you only have a split second to hit the button at the right time.
 Of course most of the latter additions, have multiple hits that you must string together by timing and memorizing the pattern in which the square turns white.

 There is one variable to this…sometimes out of nowhere the enemy counters and the square turns red, in that case you have to hit the ‘O’ button at the right time to avoid getting damaged and to keep the string of hits alive.
-Each addition can be leveled up to level 5, to reach the highest level you must successfully complete each addition you want to master about 80 times.
+Each addition can be leveled up to level 5.
+In order to reach the highest level you must successfully complete each addition you want to master about 80 times.

-They have no personality, except Meru and Rose (sometimes) all the characters read the same, Dart was like the kind of character you don’t hate, but you also don’t like, he is on the middle of things.
+The cast has little to no personality, except for Meru and Rose, all of the characters read the same.
+Dart is the kind of character that you don’t hate, but you also don’t like, he is in the middle of things.
 Shana, I didn’t care much about her either until it became clear to me that the game was forcing Dart’s character to love her, at that point I began to despise her because…Rose was the most likable and distinguished character in the whole thing and at one point she shows some feelings for Dart, and yet, everyone tells Dart to love Shana instead.

 To tell you the truth if Dart didn’t admit to Shana that he loved her at the beginning of the game, when Shana declares her love for him first, then why would he change his mind towards the end?
-This sounds a lot like Squall’s and Rinoa’s predicament in FFVIII, only that Dart is not a jerk and I actually liked Rinoa.
+This sounds a lot like Squall’s and Rinoa’s predicament in FFVIII, only that Dart is not a jerk, and I actually liked Rinoa.

 Rose makes more sense for Dart, simply because players will like her more than Shana.
 The rest of the crew is uninspired really, like Dart, they are simply stale and lifeless.
 This can be blamed in part to the localization because they all read the same, but also because the plot was so awfully predictable and cliched.

-It really seems that Sony had the entire checklist on how to make a FF clone 101 down.
+It really seems that Sony had the entire 101 checklist on how to make a FF clone down.
 Spiky Haired hero?
 Check.
 Love interest that is persecuted by an evil empire?
 Check.
 Silver haired villain?
 Check.
 Wise martial artist old man?
 Check.
-Cool gimmick to take hold of younger audiences (dragoons)?
+Cool gimmick to take ahold of younger audiences (dragoons)?
 Check.
 And the checklist goes on and on.